DOSAYGO-STUDIO/HackerBook/README.md

 - HTML uses a cache-bust string for manifest/index URLs.
 - Shards are immutable by filename; if data changes, the hash changes so clients fetch the new shard.
 - Content hashing guarantees cache correctness: the gz shard filename embeds a SHA-256 hash (12 hex chars), so any byte-level change produces a new URL.

+## User stats shards
+User stats are separate shards optimized for usernames and monthly activity.

+- Location: `docs/static-user-stats-shards/`
+- Manifest: `docs/static-user-stats-manifest.json(.gz)`
+- Tables: `users`, `user_domains`, `user_months`
+- Built by: `node ./toool/s/build-user-stats.mjs --gzip --target-mb 15`

+The app switches to these shards for the `?view=me` and query mode when you select "User stats shards."

 ## Pipeline overview
 1) **Raw data**: BigQuery exports in `data/raw/*.json.gz` (or `toool/data/raw/`).